ETÈREO: A Safe, Soulful and Supportive Iboga Retreat (Baja, Mexico)

 What is Iboga?

 Iboga is a lot of things.
-But it is not is a joke: often called the “Mount Everest of psychedelics.”
-Originating from the root bark of the Tabernanthe iboga shrub native to Central West Africa, Iboga has been used for centuries in various Bwiti spiritual traditions.
-Unlike visionary plants such as Ayahuasca and mushrooms, Iboga is known for its direct, uncompromising truth.
-It works as a mirror, revealing suppressed truths, patterns, and traumas, and guiding us toward clarity and alignment.
+One thing it is not, is a joke: often called the “Mount Everest of psychedelics.”
+Originating from the root bark of the Tabernanthe iboga shrub native to Central West Africa, Iboga has been used for centuries in various branches of the Bwiti spiritual tradition.
+Unlike visionary plants such as Ayahuasca and mushrooms, Iboga is known for its direct, uncompromising nature.
+Iboga essentially works as a mirror, revealing suppressed truths, patterns, and traumas, while also guiding us toward clarity and alignment.

-In a setting like this, one experience with Iboga can last up to 36 hours and is both physically demanding and spiritually profound.
-It is not recreational—it is medicine for those ready to do deep inner workWhy I Chose ETÈREO
+The Iboga experience is long and challenging.
+In a Western setting like this, one ride with Iboga can last 36+ hours and is both physically demanding and spiritually profound.
+It is not recreational—it is medicine for those ready to do deep inner work.
+Iboga must be skillfully navigated.
+Iboga should never be done alone or without a trained and well-experienced provider.

-After my first Iboga experience at Iboga Wellness Center in Costa Rica in 2022, I knew that Iboga was a lifelong path for me.
-As challenging psychological content began to surface, I felt called to return and go deeper.
-My connection with Paije over the years made it clear that ETÈREO would be the place for my second sit.
-Her approach—merging reverence for Bwiti tradition with modern safety protocols—aligned with what I was seeking.
+After my first Iboga experience in 2022, I knew that Iboga would be a lifelong path for me.
+Years later, as challenging psychological content began to surface, I felt called to return and go deeper.
+My connection with Paije over the years made it clear that ETÈREO would be the place for my second work with Iboga.
+Her approach—merging reverence for Bwiti tradition with modern safety protocols in her own unique way—aligned with what I was seeking.

 ETÈREO: Center for Truth

-Paije and Fletcher are not just partners in life, but also in their medicine path.
+Paije and Fletcher are not just partners in life, but also in the medicine path.
 Together, they are actively building ETÈREO: Center for Truth in Elías Calles, Baja California Sur.
-Their vision is one of intentional transformational experiences—all-inclusive retreats designed to nurture body, mind, and soul through sacred psychedelic medicine ceremonies, rituals, and holistic nourishment.
+Their vision is one of intentional transformational experiences—soulful and beautiful retreats designed to nurture body, mind, and spirit through sacred medicine ceremonies, rituals, holistic nourishment and skillful guidance.

-While the center is being developed, retreats are hosted in the greater Todos Santos area at luxury venues selected for their beauty and comfort.
-ETÈREO is building something timeless and intentional—a space that honors the land, the people, and the transformational work done upon it.
+While their legacy center is being developed, retreats are hosted in the greater Todos Santos area at luxury venues hand-selected for their beauty and comfort.
+ETÈREO is building something timeless and intentional—a space that honors the land, the medicine and its keepers, and the arc of transformational inner work.

-Each retreat is carefully curated to blend diverse healing modalities: personalized coaching, one-on-one and group processing sessions, yoga, meditation, breathwork, sound baths, and nourishing meals.
-Guests are held by a team of therapists, medical professionals, and skilled practitioners every step of the way.
+Each retreat is curated to blend diverse healing modalities: personalized coaching, one-on-one and group processing sessions, bodywork, modern supplementation and nourishing meals.
+Journeyers are supported by a team of therapists, coaches, medical professionals, and skillful practitioners every step of the way.
+The delicately delivered support is what really stands out at ETÈREO.

 The Setting

-Baja itself was breathtaking: a stark, expansive desert meeting the ocean.
-The retreat property carried an elevated sense of beauty and detail, from the thoughtful welcome gifts to the curated ceremony spaces.
-This balance of sacredness and luxury enforced a sense of the safety and comfort as we set off to explore, heal and love our deepest depths.
+Baja itself was breathtaking: a rugged, expansive desert meets the Pacific ocean and tropical palms.
+The retreat property carried an elevated sense of beauty and detail, from the thoughtful welcome gifts to the ceremony space.
+This balance of reverence and luxury enforced a sense of the safety and comfort as we set off to explore, heal and love our deepest depths.

 Food and Accommodations

 One of the most nourishing aspects of ETÈREO is the food and accommodations.
-Chef Paul prepared gut-friendly, nutrient-rich meals that supported the process of working with Iboga.
-Every dish was intentional, fresh, and made with love—aiming for zero waste, always creative and celebrating the cuisine of Mexico.
+Chef Paul prepared nutrient-rich, gut friendly meals that deeply supported the process of working with Iboga.
+Every dish was intentional, fresh, and made with love—aiming for zero waste, always creative and often inspired by the cuisine of Mexico.
 The food itself was also medicine, providing guests with grounding and nourishment between ceremonies.
 Meal time was exciting, sensual and community-focused.

 Accommodations were selected with the same attention to detail.
 Beyond comfortable, serene, and rooted in the natural beauty of Baja, the environment supported deep rest, reflection and nervous system regulation.
-Every space—from the ceremonial alter to the communal areas—was curated to encourage introspection, connection, and safety.
+Every space—from the ceremonial alter to the communal dining area—was curated to encourage introspection, connection, and safety.

 My Iboga Experience at ETÈREO: